 Read the full ranking methodology for more.

-The most popular degree with students at High Point University is business administration & management.Due to the school's fantastic on-time graduation rate of 59.2%, students typically accumulate much less debt compared to what they would at other institutions.
+Due to the school's fantastic on-time graduation rate of 60.2%, students typically accumulate much less debt compared to what they would at other institutions.
+First-year students are not required to live on-campus at High Point University.
 Where is High Point really succeeding?
 Take a look at all of the school rankings.

 Pennsylvania State University - Brandywine is a good decision for students pursuing a Communication & Media Studies degree.
 A favorite choice for undergraduates, there are approximately 35 learners studying this degree at Penn State Brandywine.
 Positioned in Media, Pennsylvania, Pennsylvania State University - Brandywine supplies a secure, suburban experience for students.